Anjalikhare99/Task_Management_System/README.md

-ask Management REST API
+Task Management REST API

 Project Overview
 ----------------
-Ye ek simple REST API hai jo task management ke liye banaya gaya hai.
+This is a simple REST API built for task management.
-Isme Users, Projects, aur Tasks manage kar sakte ho with support for task dependencies.
+It allows you to manage Users, Projects, and Tasks with support for task dependencies.

 Technologies Used
 -----------------